 Work Code G requires that the recipient be a parent or other adult SNAP household member responsible for the care of a child or children under age six.
 More than one adult in a SNAP household can receive an exemption from participation in SNAP E&T if each of those adults is responsible for the care of a child under age six.

 Work Code H requires that the recipient be a parent or other household member caring for a disabled individual of any age living in the household.

+Work Code I requires that the recipient be age 60–64.

 Work Code J requires that the recipient be a regular participant (residential or outpatient) in a drug addiction or alcoholic treatment and rehabilitation program.